 But as much as I applaud this pushback against white privilege, the concept is not entirely meaningless.
-For instance, within the lifetimes of some people reading this, whites enjoyed legal privileges denied to non-whites in Apartheid South Africa and the American South.
+For instance, within the lifetimes of some people present today, whites enjoyed legal privileges denied to non-whites in Apartheid South Africa and the American South.

 But there is not a white society in the world today in which whites enjoy such legal privileges over non-whites.
 Even the idea of nationality through descent is being chipped away as a form of privilege.
 Indeed, in South Africa and the United States, non-whites now enjoy privileges over whites, both legally and through massive private discrimination.

-Since white people are the architects of these societies, they are obviously the ones to blame.
+Since white people are the architects of these societies, we are obviously the ones to blame.
 Thus white people must be hectored and browbeaten and reeducated.
 We must be punished by affirmative action and reparations.
 And we must endure having our societies torn apart and rebuilt over and over again, until racial equality is attained.
 Because nothing stands in the way of racial equality except white institutions and ways of life, white ignorance and ill-will, white guilt and white privilege — or so they say.

-But it is increasingly difficult to believe this viewpoint because legal white privileges have been overturned and replaced.
+But it is increasingly difficult to believe this viewpoint because white legal privileges have been overturned.
 White privilege has not, moreover, been replaced by a classical liberal meritocracy, in which all people are subject to the same rules and judged on individual merit, but by a system of non-white privilege.
 But even with the system rigged in their favor, some non-white groups conspicuously lag behind whites in a vast number of indexes of social well-being.
-(An excellent summation of these differences is Richard Lynn’s The Global Bell Curve: Race, IQ, and Inequality Worldwide [Augusta, Ga.: Washington Summit Publishers, 2008].)

-Since fewer and fewer whites hold negative racial stereotypes about other groups, and non-whites are still displaying stereotypical behavior, non-whites must be sabotaging themselves because of the “threat,” the mere specter of negative stereotypes existing in their own minds—and this is still white people’s fault, somehow.
+Since fewer and fewer whites hold negative racial stereotypes about other groups, yet non-whites still display stereotypical behavior, non-whites must be sabotaging themselves because of the “threat” — the mere specter — of negative stereotypes existing in their own minds.
+And this is still white people’s fault, somehow.